 - You are always ready to listen to your daughter or son;

 - You are the only person whom he can trust to the full extent;

 - There is nothing wrong with conflicts, but they should be resolved;

 - Bullies are very weak indeed.
 They are trying to assert themselves by offending others.

 Your little one may ask you what to say to a bully.
 Offenders expect an emotional reaction.
-If a kid ignores them or doesn’t reveal that the offender hurts his feelings, a bully loses his interest.
+A bully loses interest if a kid ignores them or doesn’t reveal that the offender hurts his feelings.
 So, how to respond to bullying?

 - Use closed statements to break the chain of offenses.
 Say something like “I hope you feel better now”.